wadi2/PHDresearch/papers/ML_Nanoplasmonic_COVID_Biosensor/README.md

-# COVID-19 Immunity Profiling using Random Forest
+# COVID-19 Immunity Profiling using Random Forest and Nanoplasmonic Sensor

 ## Overview
 This repository contains a **Jupyter Notebook** implementing a **Random Forest classifier** for immunity profiling in **COVID-19 screening**.
 The code classifies **unknown samples** into predefined immunity categories using **known sample data** from `.csv` files.